 How to Apply

 The NLM fellowship is awarded after acceptance into one of the biomedical informatics graduate degree programs.
 Application for admission to graduate studies is made directly through your chosen degree program.
+Individuals seeking graduate degrees leading to research careers in biomedical informatics, who are US citizens, non-citizen nationals, or have permanent residency status (as evidenced by Card I-551), are eligible.
 Please consult each program's website for application details:

 To be considered for the NLM fellowship, in addition to submitting your application and documentation to the degree program of your choice, please send the following to dbmifellowship at ucsd dot edu: